scriven42/oet02w/README.md

 Next steps will be implementing a basic HUD drawn on the framebuffer, then adding audio recording controls, and finally adding the camera when I can polarize the screen out of the camera's view.

+### Status / Issues

+Right now, while the loop takes about half a second, the screen only updates about every 1.5 seconds.

 ## System Setup & Prerequisites